bednie/cs-3250-actions-demo/README.md

 ### Automating unit tests & other actions

 We can automate unit tests, and even other actions like linting and formatting.
+This is very helpful if we forget to run tests after making changes, or if we have a repo open to contributions from many people, or if we want to automate building, testing, and deploying our software, or--you get the idea.
 GitHub Actions is one way to do this.
-Actions has many templates, or you can set up an action with your own YAML script, the configuration file format that Actions uses.
+Actions has many pre-made templates, or you can set up an action with your own YAML configuration file (.yml).

-For this demo, you can download these two files by clicking the links and doing "Save as..." pytest.yml and ruff.yml,respectively:
+For this demo, we will be using two YAML config files--one for unit tests (using pytest), and one for linting and formatting (using ruff).
+You may downloaded these files (right click and "Save as..." pytest.yml and ruff.yml,respectively), and use them as a starting point for your own Actions:

 - [pytest.yml](https://gist.githubusercontent.com/bednie/bbf1418b5a5af15cfb0a548a4865cfec/raw/d68b6f0568532209ec35056cf01e9058955a92e8/pytest.yml)

 - [ruff.yml](https://gist.githubusercontent.com/bednie/7d2863227e4263b618eb91656681227d/raw/d1f1017a7dd73803de09198dc43855493b729ac5/ruff.yml)

-Now that you have downloaded these files, we will need to put them in a special folder so that GitHub Actions knows where to find them.
+These YAML files are also present in this repo.
 In the root of this demo repo, you will see a directory called ".github" (the "." is important so make sure to include it in your own repos.
-Also, this folder will be hidden--make sure to set hidden folders to be visible on your machine), and then within .github/, you will see another directory called "workflows".
+This folder will be hidden by default--make sure to set hidden folders to be visible on your machine), and then within .github/, you will see another directory called "workflows".

-Placing your YAML scripts in ./github/workflows/ allows Actions to discover and run them automatically.
-You will see pytest.yml and ruff.yml in ./github/workflows/, which you can use as a starting point for your own Actions.
+Placing your YAML configs in ./github/workflows/ allows Actions to discover and run them automatically.

 ### Running GitHub Actions